jacubero/VBF/Sphinx/source/criteria_d/useful_d/cycle.rst

 A cycle structure with a low number of cycles of high length is considered well suited to be used in cipher design.
 This fact means that a lot of transpositions are present.

-The method used to obtain this informaton is the following:
+The method used to obtain this information is the following:

 .. code-block:: c